Khatarnak (2006 film): Reception

 Rediff.com critic G P Aditya Vardhan rated the film 1.5/5 and criticized the film for poor writing and direction.
 "The music by Keeravani is pathetic.
 So are the dance numbers.
 The double entendre and the bizarre stunts hurt.
 Only a miracle can save this film," he wrote.
 Alluru Rahim of Zamin Ryot gave also a negative review for the film.
 Jeevi of Idlebrain.com wrote that "Director Amma Rajasekhar could not do the execution right".
+A critic from Sify wrote, "Choreographer Amma Rajashekar who made successful debut as director with Ranam has directed this.
+Confused story, jaded screenplay with too many mass elements, boring songs- all mar the tempo".